 Studying the effects of microclimates

+As Evidence Champions, we aim for all our conservation work to be evidence-led with habitat management decisions based on sound science.
 No experimental projects have yet investigated the effectiveness of creating microclimates by varying topographies to help species buffer against climate change, nor the best management strategies to achieve this.
-This highly innovative and important project builds on a collaboration lasting over 15 years between the Wildlife Trust and the University of Cambridge’s Insect Ecology Group, who are at the cutting edge of research in this area.
+This innovative project builds on a collaboration lasting over 15 years between the Wildlife Trust and the University of Cambridge’s Insect Ecology Group, who are at the cutting edge of research in this area.

 Banking on Butterflies is one of a suite of projects within the Wildlife Trust movement that are trialling innovative ways to use nature to mitigate and adapt to the effects of climate change.
-The Nature Based Solutions Fund receives a grant from players of People’s Postcode Lottery, which enabled us to do pre-works monitoring and build four banks at our Totternhoe Quarry nature reserve in Bedfordshire.
-Complementing this four identical banks were built at our Pegsdon nature reserve, funded by the Cambridge Conservation Initiative (CCI) who are funding a PhD student researching chalk grassland butterflies.
-These sites support important populations of not only butterflies but also other insects and specialist plants.
+The Nature Based Solutions Fund receives a grant from players of People’s Postcode Lottery, which enabled us to do pre-works monitoring and build four banks at our Totternhoe Quarry nature reserve in Bedfordshire in 2021.
+Complementing this, four identical banks were built at our Pegsdon nature reserve in 2021, funded by the Cambridge Conservation Initiative (CCI) who were also funding a PhD student researching chalk grassland butterflies.
+These sites were chosen as the initial sites as they support important populations of not only butterflies but also other insects and specialist plants.
+Funding from this CCI project enabled us to build another set of four banks at Trumpington Meadows, Cambridgeshire in 2025.
+A separate CCI project has funded the construction of these banks in Wiltshire at Coombe Bissett nature reserve (Wiltshire Wildlife Trust) and Winterbourne Downs (RSPB) in 2024, as well as ongoing monitoring of all the banks by university staff and students.

 The Duke of Burgundy butterfly is one of the stars of Totternhoe reserve but is vulnerable to climate change as it lives in isolated populations and doesn’t disperse far.